Thermodynamic Recycling of Algorithmic Failure Branches: Quantum-Computer Demonstration with Quantum Error Correction

-The effectiveness of an athermal bath for performance beyond conventional thermodynamic limits has also been analyzed in reservoir engineering \cite{Mari2012-ur,Rossnagel2014-ok,Konopik2020-up,Zhang2023-ke,Campbell2017-jk}.
-There, the bath is driven out of equilibrium by actively applying a unitary transformation to the bath.
-However, such an operation itself requires a cost to implement, so it is not advantageous in net thermodynamic terms, rigorously.
-In contrast, thermodynamic recycling uses an athermal bath that is generated passively during the reset of failure branches, and therefore does not incur an additional cost to manipulate the bath.
-As a result, when a task performance metric (e.g., the entropy reduction) is fixed, the net thermodynamic cost can be reduced.
-As an analogy, this is similar to reusing waste heat from power plants or data centers for heating pools.
-In this sense, our method recycles garbage states produced alongside quantum computation and converts them into resources.
+Thermodynamic recycling is distinct from reservoir engineering \cite{Mari2012-ur,Rossnagel2014-ok,Konopik2020-up,Zhang2023-ke,Campbell2017-jk}, which also exploits nonequilibrium baths to enhance thermodynamic performance.
+In reservoir engineering, the athermal bath is actively prepared by an additional external driving stage on the bath, which incurs an extra cost.
+Considering the total workflow, including the bath preparation, the net performance cannot surpass the equilibrium-bath limit.
+In our approach, by contrast, the athermal bath is generated passively as a byproduct of the reset that is inevitable in quantum computation, and therefore incurs no additional cost.

-\textit{Information erasure---} To show that thermodynamic recycling can reduce thermodynamic costs, we analyze information erasure as an example.
-Let $\Delta S_S=S(\rho_S)-S(\rho'_S)$ be the decrease in the von Neumann entropy of $S$ under the process $U_{SB}$.
-Denoting the initial bath state generically as $\rho_B$, the heat transferred to the bath is $\Delta Q_B={\rm Tr}[H_B(\rho'_B-\rho_B)]$.
-If the bath is initially in the equilibrium state at temperature $T_0$ (i.e., $\rho_B=\rho_B^{\mathrm{th}}(T_0)$), Landauer's principle gives the lower bound $Q_{\rm Landauer}=k_B T_0 \Delta S_S$ and implies $\Delta Q_B \geq Q_{\rm Landauer}$ \cite{Landauer1961-gm,Esposito2010-eb,Reeb2014-jz}.
-However, for baths in quantum settings that are small and close to absolute zero, the Landauer bound cannot be saturated.
-A tighter bound $Q_{\rm tight}(\Delta S_S;T_0)$ under finite-bath constraints has been derived, where $Q_{\rm tight}$ is determined by the bath heat capacity \cite{Timpanaro2020-lr} (See Appendix for details).
-Therefore, our objective is to reduce $\Delta Q_B$ below $Q_{\rm tight}$ in the following.
+Hereafter, we specialize in information erasure to clarify the effectiveness of thermodynamic recycling in reducing thermodynamic costs.
+Let $\Delta S_S=S(\rho_S)-S(\rho'_S)>0$ be the decrease of von Neumann entropy of the system $S$ under the process $U_{SB}$, and let $\Delta Q_B={\rm Tr}[H_B(\rho'_B-\rho_B)]$ be the heat transferred to the bath.
+If the bath is initially in equilibrium at temperature $T_0$, Landauer's principle gives the lower bound $\Delta Q_B \geq Q_{\rm Landauer}= k_B T_0 \Delta S_S$~\cite{Landauer1961-gm,Esposito2010-eb,Reeb2014-jz}.
+However, for the cold finite baths relevant here, the sharper equilibrium baseline is the finite-bath bound $\Delta Q_B \geq Q_{\rm tight}(\Delta S_S;T_0) \geq Q_{\rm Landauer}$, where $Q_{\rm tight}$ is characterized by the bath heat capacity (see End Matter for the explicit form) \cite{Timpanaro2020-lr}.
+In the following, we use $Q_{\rm tight}$, rather than $Q_{\rm Landauer}$, as the reference limit for an equilibrium bath; for sufficiently small and cold baths, $Q_{\rm Landauer}$ is generally not saturable and thus obscures the effect of thermodynamic recycling.